Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 ART HANGING & SET-UP TIME?

-Hanging time is on Friday afternoon 2.00 to 6.00pm or by arrangement Saturday morning 9.00-11.00.
-There is a floor plan, it identifies where each artist exhibits.
-Each space will be labelled with the artist's name.
+Hanging time is on Saturday 28th February 9.00-11.30.
+There is a floor plan, it is sent out in advance, it identifies where each artist exhibits.
+Each space will already be labelled with the artist's name.
 Artists hang their own work with assistance from friends or family.
-The Organisers can offer advice, but will not hang the exhibitor's art, we do not have the staff to do this.
-There are no fitters, technicians, lighting engineers etc. You the artists hang your own art.
+The Organisers can offer hanging advice to new artists.
+There are no fitters, technicians, lighting engineers etc.

-2. Mentors We can provide an artist Mentor to advise a new exhibitor how to hang art.
+2. Mentors We can provide artist Mentors to advise a new exhibitor how to hang art.
 Please ask for a Mentor in advance.

 3. Wrapping and waste material.
 All packing, bags and wrapping materials must be taken home, nothing can be left under the tables during the exhibition, it looks scruffy and is a trip hazard.